I'm feeling really excited.

 I love winter time.

-We had the chance to talk with G a month before he began his ski What you see behind him should b We're in the seacoast area of New Hampshire.
+We had the chance to talk with Gabriel a month before he began his ski trip.

-My colleagues and I at UNH and other organizations took a m term look at how winter has chan over the past like hundred years So since the early 1900s to toda we've lost about three weeks of in New Hampshire.
+My colleagues and I at UNH and other organizations took a much longer term look at how winter has changed over the past like hundred years or so.

 And it's substantial.

-That means not just warmer tempe You know, we are losing our cold but we're also losing extreme co So those temperatures that are c enough to kill off nasty bugs like Hemlock Wooly Ad which we're battling here in our right now, or emerald ash borer.
+So those temperatures that are cold enough to kill off nasty bugs like Hemlock Wooly Adelgid, which we're battling here in our yard right now, or emerald ash borer.

 That's sickening our ash trees, I mean, cold temperatures are part of the ingredients for keeping those pests at bay.

-We've also seen the trends point towards three weeks less of snow And when I'm talking about snow I'm talking about natural snow c not technical snow made by snow making machine And that loss of snow cover has impacts, again, not just on skiing, but also on our ecosystems.
+And that loss of snow cover has impacts, again, not just on skiing, but also on our ecosystems.

 And when I look at, again, the cultural aspect, the loss of snow has an impact on some people's moods.

-It's it changes your perspective it means to be winter in New Ham And that to me is is concerning.
+It's it changes your perspective of what it means to be winter in New Hampshire.

-They study it, they play in it, and their livelihoods depend on Farmers got to talk to some farm and it affects haying in the hay And because you don't have that of snow over the hay, what happe the in the spring when everythin you can get freeze and it kills And so there's big swaths of hay that they need to replant.
+And because you don't have that insulation of snow over the hay, what happens is in the in the spring when everything melts, you can get freeze and it kills the hay.

 It's amazing.